-Right-click 🔛 and click Scan for VRM Devices.
+..
+Right-click and click Scan for VRM Devices.

-The BVMS Scan Wizard dialog box is displayed.

-- 2. Select the desired check boxes for the devices that you want to add. - In the Role list, select the desired role.
+- 2. Select the desired check boxes for the devices that you want to add. - 3.
+In the Role list, select the desired role.

 It depends on the current type of the VRM device which new role you can select.

-If you select Mirrored or Failover, the next configuration step is additionally required. - In the Role list, select the desired role.
-It depends on the current type of the VRM device which new role you can select. - 5.
-Click Next >> - 6.
-In the Master VRM list, select the Master VRM for the selected Mirrored or Failover VRM. - Click Next >>.
-The Authenticate Devices dialog box of the wizard is displayed. - Type in the password for each device that is protected by a password.
+If you select Mirrored or Failover, the next configuration step is additionally required.

+4. In the Role list, select the desired role.

+It depends on the current type of the VRM device which new role you can select.

+- 5. Click Next >>

+- 6. In the Master VRM list, select the Master VRM for the selected Mirrored or Failover VRM.

+- 7. Click Next >>.

+.
+Type in the password for each device that is protected by a password.

 Password check is performed automatically, when you do not enter a further character in the password field for a few seconds or you click outside the password field.

 If the passwords of all devices are identical, you can enter it in the first Password field.

-Then right-click this field and click Copy cell to column.